 Masks are required when in public in Pennsylvania.

-While some wineries are starting to offer limited indoor seating, many are moving as much of their operations to the great outdoors as possible, so lather up that SPF.
+While some wineries are starting to offer limited indoor seating, many have moved as much of their operations to the great outdoors as possible.
+Some wineries may have heat lamps, but our advice is to use this opportunity to fully embrace sweater, scarf, and boot season.
+Layer for warmth so you can add/shed layers as you need.
 Wineries that don’t typically have outdoor seating might welcome safely spaced folding chairs, picnic blankets, or tailgating, so don’t count out your favorite winery just because it doesn’t have a patio.

 6. Keep it exclusive